Izzan54/Syafiqah_portfolio/README.md

 # Syafiqah_portfolio
 Data Analytics Portfolio
-Data analysis tasks from an internship or online courses and portfolio project
+Data analysis tasks from an internship or online courses.

 # [Project 1: Forecasting Malaysia's COVID-19 Daily Cases Using ARIMA Model](https://github.com/Izzan54/ARIMA-model/blob/main/README.md)
 * This is one of my tasks as a research assistant.
 I had to forecast Malaysia's daily cases of COVID-19 in Malaysia using Python